-IFC Performance Standards Applicability to the Project Table 4-4:
+Table 4-4: IFC Performance Standards Applicability to the Project

 Reference Requ uirements Project Specific Applicability Performance Standard 1: Assessment and Management of Environmental and Social Risks and Impacts Overview Performance Standard 1 underscores the importance of managing environmental and social performance throughout the life of a project.
 An effective Environmental and Social Management System (ESMS) is a dynamic and continuous process initiated and supported by management, and involves engagement between the client, its workers, local communities directly affected by the project (the Affected Communities) and, where appropriate, other stakeholders.
 Objectives To identify and evaluate environmental and social risks and impacts of the project.
 To adopt a mitigation hierarchy to anticipate and avoid, or where avoidance is not possible, minimize, and, where residual impacts remain, compensate/offset for risks and impacts to workers, Affected Communities, and the environment.
 To promote improved environmental and social performance of clients through the effective use of management systems.
 To ensure that grievances from Affected Communities and external communications from other stakeholders are responded to and managed appropriately.
 To promote and provide means for adequate engagement with Affected Communities throughout the project cycle on issues that could potentially affect them and to ensure that relevant environmental and social information is disclosed and disseminated.
-Aspects 1.1 Policy The IFC Standards state under PS 1 (Guidance Note 23) - 1.2 Identification of Risks and Impacts that "the breadth, depth and type of analysis included an ESIA must be proportionate to the nature and scale 1.3 Management Programmes the proposed project's potential impacts as identified during the course of the assessment process."
+Aspects 1.1 Policy The IFC Standards state under PS 1 (Guidance Note 23) • 1.2 Identification of Risks and Impacts that "the breadth, depth and type of analysis included in an ESIA must be proportionate to the nature and scale of 1.3 Management Programmes during the course of the assessment process."
 This 1.4 Organisational Capacity and Competency document is the third deliverable from the Scoping and EIA process undertaken for the proposed Project.
-The impact assessment comprehensively assesses the key 1.5 Emergency Preparedness and Response environmental and social impacts and complies with the requirements of the South African EIA Regulations.
+The 1.5 Emergency Preparedness and Response environmental and social impacts and complies with the requirements of the South African EIA Regulations.
 In 1.6 Monitoring and Review addition, an EMPr has been compiled.
-1.7 Stakeholder Engagement 1.8 External Communication and Grievance Mechanism 1.9 Ongoing Reporting to Affected Communities Performance Stan dard 2: Labour and Working Conditions; Overview Performance Standard 2 recognises that the pursuit of economic growth through employment creation and income generation should be accompanied by protection of the fundamental rights of workers.
+1.7 Stakeholder Engagement 1.8 External Communication and Grievance Mechanism 1.9 Ongoing Reporting to Affected Communities Performance Standard 2: Labour and Working Conditions; Overview view Performance Standard 2 recognises that the pursuit of economic growth through employment creation and income generation should be accompanied by protection of the fundamental rights of workers.
 Objectives To promote the fair treatment, non-discrimination, and equal opportunity of workers.
 To establish, maintain, and improve the worker-management relationship.
-To promote compliance with national employment and labour laws.
-To protect workers, including vulnerable categories of workers such as children, migrant workers, workers engaged by third parties, and workers in the client's supply chain.
-To promote safe and healthy working conditions, and the health of workers.
-To avoid the use of forced labour.